THeinemann/utilities/README.md

 The script depends on `wmctrl`, which need to be installed on the target system.

-If the program is started by the script, if runs in the background to have a similar experience to the case when the program is not started.
+If the program is started by the script, it runs in the background to have a similar experience to the case when the program is not started.

 ### Usage